-is also ineffable; so that we cannot represent it by words; and in this we need not be discouraged when we call to mind what happened to St. Augustine, as he was preparing himself to explain this Mystery to the people.
+is also ineffable: so that we cannot represent it by words; and in this we need not be discouraged when we call to mind what happened to St. Augustine, as he was preparing himself to explain this Mystery to the people.
 It seemed to him that he was walking by the shore of a vast ocean, and was contemplating its mysterious and unfathomable depth.
 Suddenly, he seemed to see at his feet a little child amusing himself by boring a hole in the sand and pouring into it from a shell the water of the ocean.
-On being asked why he did this, the child replied that he was going to empty the ocean into that small hole. can that be?" said the holy Father.
+On being asked why he did this, the child replied that he was going to empty the ocean into that small hole.
+"But, how can that be?" said the holy Father.
 The child answered, "It is as easy for me to do this, as for you to undertake to explain the Mystery you are proposing to lay before your people.
 As well can this little hole contain the ocean, as the mind of man can take in the great mysteries of God."
-And St. Ambrose. the master of St. Augustine, exclaims, when speaking of this profound Mystery of the Blessed Trinity: "It is impossible to know this secret; the mind fails, the voice is silent; and not my voice only, but that of Angels.
-It is above the Powers, it is above the Angels, above the Cherubim and Seraphim: it passeth all understanding."\ life."
+And St. Ambrose, the master of St. Augustine, exclaims, when speaking of this profound Mystery of the Blessed Trinity: "It is impossible to know this secret; the mind fails, the voice is silent; and not my voice only, but that of Angels.
+It is above the Powers, it is above the Angels, above the Cherubim and Seraphim: it passeth all understanding."

-And St. Bonaventure, speaking of the Blessed Trinity, says: "Sed Mysterium illud curiose scrutari temeritas est, credere pietas est, nosse vita æterna est"-"To scrutinize this Mystery out of curiosity is temerity; to believe it, is piety; to know it, is eternal salvation is destroyed."
+And St. Bonaventure, speaking of the Blessed Trinity, says: "Sed Mysterium illud curiose scrutari temeritas est, credere pietas est, nosse vita æterna est"-"To scrutinize this Mystery out of curiosity is temerity; to believe it, is piety; to know it, is eternal life."

 5. At the same time, we have to reflect that it is the principal Mystery, as it is the foundation of the whole Christian faith.
-"Take away this," says a learned Theologian, † "and there will be no Incarnation of the Word, no satisfaction of Christ, no Redemption of man, no effusion of the Holy Spirit, no giving of grace, no virtue or efficacy of Sacraments; the whole work of
+"Take away this," says a learned Theologian, † "and there will be no Incarnation of the Word, no satisfaction of Christ, no Redemption of man, no effusion of the Holy Spirit, no giving of grace, no virtue or efficacy of Sacraments; the whole work of salvation is destroyed."

 6. We come to the knowledge of this mystery by revelation.
 With us there are two orders of knowledge; one, the order of natural things; the other, the order of supernatural things.
 By the order of natural things we can ascend to the knowledge of the existence of God, His power, wisdom, &c.; because natural things proceed from the power of God, inasmuch as He is one.
-But to the knowledge of the Trinity we cannot come, except by the means of the supernatural order of things, so that it may be said, that God descends to us by revelation, rather than that we ascend to God by reasoning.
-Therefore, for the proofs of this Mystery, we depend entirely on the words and revelation of God.
+But to the knowledge of the Trinity we cannot come, except by the means of the supernatural order of things, so that it may be said.

-\De fide, lib.
+^{}De fide, lib.
 1, c.
 10. †Lieberman, Theol.
 Dog. lib.
 11, p.
 1. De trinitate.